Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 {% endnavtab %}
 {% endnavtabs %}

-When applying policies, external services are treated as normal mesh services, so we could configure MeshGlobalRateLimit like this:
+When applying policies, external services are treated as normal mesh services, so we configure MeshGlobalRateLimit like this:

 {% navtabs %}
 {% navtab Kubernetes %}